All about cheetahs: Fun facts, why cheetahs are facing extinction & how you can help

-- Donate to organisations like the GVI Trust or the Cheetah Conservation Fund.
-When donating to the GVI Trust make sure to request that your funds go towards our wildlife conservation efforts in South Africa.
+2) Donate to organizations like the GVI Trust or the Cheetah Conservation Fund.
+When donating to the GVI Trust make sure to request that your funds go toward our wildlife conservation efforts in South Africa.

-- Join our new cheetah research project in Limpopo, South Africa.
+3) Join our cheetah research project in Limpopo, South Africa.

 Richard then started to observe the cheetahs and track how many times they secure a kill as well as how much they actually eat before abandoning it.
-Informally known as the cheetah kill utilisation study, the project is now at a point where we can start inviting volunteers to contribute to the data collection necessary for coming to a significant finding.
+Informally known as the cheetah kill utilization study, the project now accepts volunteers to contribute to the data collection necessary for coming to a significant finding.

 Volunteers joining the project will be taught how to use charts specifically designed to determine whether a cheetah has fed recently and how much of the kill has been eaten.
 They will learn how a rigorous conservation study like this is set up, the systems which need to be in place to ensure accurate data collection and how the data will be used to provide local and international partners with actionable insight.

 While you’ll be directly contributing to cheetah conservation efforts, the skills you’ll learn on this project will assist you in carrying out wildlife conservation research projects across the globe.

 This means you’ll both be making a difference and improving your employability at the same time.
 You’ll also receive comprehensive support from our base manager in Limpopo as well as the science officer who will both be with you on the project the entire time.
 You’ll also have access to the rest of our field staff at the base as well as our support team in Cape Town.

 Cheetah metapopulation project